Representations having vectors fixed by a Levi subgroup: Introduction

 \subsection{Acknowledgements}

-We would like to thank Peter Littelmann for some helpful discussions, in particular for his help in navigating the available literature; the tex.stackexchange community, for their help in typesetting this document; and the IH{\'E}S, where part of the work on this manuscript was carried out, for their amazing working conditions.
+I would like to thank Peter Littelmann for some helpful discussions.
+In particular, he greatly helped me in navigating the available literature; for this, I would also like to thank the anonymous referee.
+I also thank the tex.stackexchange community, for their help in typesetting this document; and the IH{\'E}S, where part of the work on this manuscript was carried out, for their amazing working conditions.